chizo4/2048-intelligent-bot/README.md

 - The original game 2048, starts from 2, whereas this example starts from the value of 2<sup>0</sup> instead of 2<sup>1</sup> in order to make it more diffcult - and more CS-friendly!
 - The game itself is controlled by the user using arrow keys.
 - The aim is to obtain the highest possible power of 2 in the board, i.e. the game goes further than 2048.
-- The user's scores for each grid are stored in an SQLITE database, and are processed using pandas.
+- The user's scores for each grid, along with time played and date played, are stored in an SQLITE3 database, and are processed using pandas.
 - Additionally, the implementation contains a Jupyter Notebook for simple analysis of the data collected in the database using pandas library.

 #### Running the Implemenation 1: navigate to the project root directory; then, run the main Python file.